The aims of this leaflet

 Oral antihistamines (those suitable for use during pregnancy) can be used to relieve itching.

-Steroid tablets are usually needed to control the blisters and itching.
+Steroid tablets may be needed to control the blisters and itching.
 The dose of steroid tablets may need to be increased at the end of pregnancy to prevent the disease flaring after delivery.

-Occasionally other medication may be used if the condition is severe or does not respond to treatment with steroids.
+Occasionally other medications which are immunosuppressants may be used if the condition is severe or does not respond to treatment with steroids.

 Will the baby be affected?

 Occasionally the baby will develop a blistering rash following delivery due to transfer of the mother’s antibodies across the placenta.
-This only occurs in 5-10% of cases with the rash lasting up to 6 weeks until the mother’s antibodies are cleared from the baby’s system.
-Usually only mild treatment is required such as steroid or antibiotic creams and emollients.
+This only occurs in 5-10% of cases.
+The rash can last up to 6 weeks until the mother’s antibodies are cleared from the baby’s system.
+Usually the rash will improve with creams such as steroid or antibiotic creams and emollients.